Cardboard boxes on dolly next to van.

 Chemical safety

 The Chemical Safety Program facilitates and ensures the safe and knowledgeable use of chemicals in the workplace, lab or classroom.
-Visit the Chemical safety page for information on chemical inventories (Vertére), WHMIS, handling & storage, chemical safety lab permits, and spill and emergency response.
+Visit the Chemical safety page for information on chemical inventories (Vertére), WHMIS, handling & storage, chemical risk assessments and procurement, chemical safety lab permits, and spill and emergency response.

 Hazardous waste

-The responsible disposal of hazardous waste protects human health and the environment, as well as building infrastructure.
+The responsible disposal of hazardous waste protects human health and the environment.
 EHSO can assist in disposing hazardous waste in accordance with federal and local regulations.

 The Hazardous Waste Management Program provides guidelines and support services for the disposal of all chemical, radiological and biological waste produced at the university.
 Any waste which has one or more of the properties listed below must be treated as hazardous waste: